thatseant/VendingMachine/README.md

 # Vending Machine Project

-This project offers a representation of a `VendingMachine`.
-It maintains a collection of various drinks and provides methods to determine the list of notes that constitute the change a customer receives upon purchasing a drink.
+This project offers a representation of a `VendingMachine`. `VendingMachine` maintains a collection of various drinks and provides methods to determine the list of notes that constitute the change a customer receives upon purchasing a drink.
+Users interact with the program by providing input to select drinks and specify the amount they are paying.

 ## Features:
 - Maintains a list of different drinks.
+- Accept user input to select a drink and specify the amount given.
-- Computes the change to be given to the customer in the form of notes.
+- Calculate and display the change to be returned to the user in terms of note denominations.

 ## Potential Improvements: